Pathway from Registered Nurse to Nurse Practitioner

-In fact, more than 16,000 men and women graduated from a nurse practitioner program in 2014 in the United States, according to the American Association of Nurse Practitioners (AANP) in Austin, Texas.
+In fact, more than 20,00 students comopleted their academic programs in 2015 in the United States, according to the American Association of Nurse Practitioners (AANP).

 “Many times, the average nurse practitioner student has been practicing as a registered nurse for 10 years or so,” says Ken Miller, president of the AANP.
 “They just get to a point in their career that they want more autonomy.
 There is just such a need for this profession because of the Affordable Care Act.”

 Miller says that between 30 and 40 million more people have been added to the primary care system after finally getting health insurance.